 CIS 146.
+MICROCOMPUTER APPLICATIONS (3-0-3)

-MICROCOMPUTER APPLICATIONS (3.0.3) PREREQUISITE: CIS 096 or appropriate placement score.
+PREREQUISITE: CIS 096 or appropriate placement score.

-This course is an introduction to the most common software applications and includes hands-on use of microcomputers and some of the major commercial software.
-These software packages should include typical features of office suites such as word processing, spreadsheets, database systems, and other features found in current software packages.
-On course completion, students will understand common applications and be able to use selected features of these packages.
+This course is an introduction to the most common microcomputer software applications.
+These software packages should include typical features of applications, such as word processing, spreadsheets, database management, and presentation software.
+Upon completion, students will be able to utilize selected features of these packages.
+This course will help prepare students for the MOS and IC3 certification.
+This course or an equivalent is CORE for the AAT and AAS CIS programs.

 CIS 147.
-ADVANCED MICROCOMPUTER APPLICATIONS (3.0.3)
+ADVANCED MICROCOMPUTER APPLICATIONS (3-0-3)